uvraj/Prismatica/README.md

 </p>

 Once again, keen readers will notice that the path tracer does not gather light recursively, presenting a moot point in the implementation.
-Therefore, the amount of light bounces is hard-limited to 2 right now.
+Therefore, the amount of light bounces bear a hard limit of 2 presently.

 To enhance visual quality and aesthetics, the linear image (cd/m^2) is tonemapped and then converted into the sRGB color space.
 This ensures correct colors and pleasing aesthetics.
 The utilized tonemap stems from [here.](https://knarkowicz.wordpress.com/2016/01/06/aces-filmic-tone-mapping-curve/)

+<p style="text-align: center;">Text with basic formatting applied</p>